jonahb/mqtt-echo/README.md

 node index.js
 ```

 Type a message and press "return."
-The message is displayed in TouchDesigner.
+The message is displayed in TouchDesigner
-TouchDesigner echoes the message, and the echo is printed to the console.
+and/or Unity.
+TouchDesigner and/or Unity echo the message, and the echoes are
+printed on the console.

 ## Local MQTT Broker